jwilkinson1122/custom_addons/pod_workflow/README.rst

 Installation
 ============

 #.
-To install this module, go to 'Medical / Configuration / Settings' and inside
+To install this module, go to 'Podiatry / Configuration / Settings' and inside
    'Workflow' activate 'Workflow'.

 Usage
 =====

 #.
-Go to 'Medical / Workflow / Workflow Types'
+Go to 'Podiatry / Workflow / Workflow Types'
 #.
 Click 'Create' and fill in all the required information.
 #.
 Click 'Save'.
 #.
-Go to 'Medical / Workflow / Activity definitions'
+Go to 'Podiatry / Workflow / Activity definitions'
 #.
 Click 'Create' and fill in all the required information.
 #.
 Click 'Save'.
 #.
-Go to 'Medical / Workflow / Plan definitions'
+Go to 'Podiatry / Workflow / Plan definitions'
 #.
 Click 'Create'.
 #.
 Provide a name and create actions by providing a name and an Activity
    Definition or a Plan Definition.